 It is not known exactly were he was held as ‘Cassel’ was the responsibility of the German IX Army Corps.
 There were 2 camps for other ranks in the area – Langensalza (10,000 men) and Ohrduf (15,000 men).
 However, although he will have been registered at one of these camps, he was probably at a smaller satellite camp, where conditions depended very much on the local Kommandant.
 The Red Cross only ever visited the main camps.

 In January 1919 Jack returned to West Kirby.
 However his health was poor and in late March 1919 he was admitted to Birkenhead Borough Hospital.
-He died there 7 weeks later on 14 April 1919.
+He died there of tuberculosis 7 weeks later on 14 April 1919.

 This photo dates from after it was renamed Birkenhead General Hospital in 1926